Irish Parliamentary Party: Renewed rift

-The IPP rift with O'Brien deepened after he helped guide the Bryce 1906 Labourers (Ireland) Act through parliament, which provided large-scale government funding for a programme of extensive rural social housing.
-In the following five years over 40,000 labourer owned cottages standing on an acre of land and purchases at low annual annuities, were erected by Local County Councils.
-The Act, and the follow-on Birrell Labourers Act of 1911, housed over a quarter of a million rural labourers and their families and thereby transformed the Irish countryside.
+The IPP rift with O'Brien deepened after he helped guide the Bryce Labourers (Ireland) Act 1906 through Parliament, which provided large-scale government funding for a programme of extensive rural social housing.
+In the following five years over 40,000 labourer owned cottages standing on an acre of land and purchases at low annual annuities, were erected by local county councils.
+The act, and the follow-on Birrell Labourers Act 1911, housed over a quarter of a million rural labourers and their families and thereby transformed the Irish countryside.

 In 1907 Richard Hazleton became the new party secretary.
 Outside the party at this time were the MPs William O'Brien, Sir Thomas Esmonde, T. M. Healy, Charles Dolan, John O'Donnell, Augustine Roche and D. D. Sheehan.
 Proposals to reunite the party were made by Redmond and a meeting summoned for the Mansion House, Dublin in April 1908.
 O'Brien and others rejoined the party temporarily for the sake of unity.
 But on his demand for further treasury funding for land purchase, O'Brien was ultimately driven out for good at a Dublin Convention in February 1909 by the party's vigorous militant support organisation, Devlin's "Hibernians".
 After which O'Brien founded his own political party in March 1909, the All-for-Ireland League (AFIL).